ntan25/ntan25/README.md

 - CSCI 104: Data Structures and Object Oriented Design

 ### What is on here?
-- [x] Some bad code I wrote and just wanted to catalogue for personal development to track my progress
+- Some bad code I wrote and just wanted to catalogue for personal development to track my progress
+- Some code from online courses I took
+- Some code in certain domains
-- [x] Private Repositories for all the code written for each of my classes listed above
+- Private Repositories for all the code written for each of my classes listed above
-- [ ] My personal website which is currently a work in progress
+- My personal website which is currently a work in progress

 ## Contact Me!